-BLS predicted employment opportunities in the healthcare segment to grow by 18% by 2026.
+BLS projected employment opportunities in the healthcare segment to grow by 16 percent from 2020 to 2030.
 But with the onslaught of the COVID crisis, the sector is gaping at a huge talent gap, especially for nursing professionals.
-Legislative changes are being brought about to expedite the hiring process.
+Legislative changes are being brought on to expedite the hiring process.

 Healthcare organizations are renewing their focus on employee welfare with increased stress on training and development.
 They are also attempting to reinforce the employer branding to attract, hire and retain quality manpower to sustain the pandemic.